← All Neighbourhood Guides

 Brown's Line, a north-south arterial, provides good transit access north toward the QEW and south toward Lake Shore.
 Residential streets immediately east and west of Brown's Line are among the better-connected addresses in the neighbourhood for buyers who rely on bus connections to the GO station or streetcar loop.

-Avoid: North-of-Lake-Shore, Near-QEW Streets
+Assess: North-of-Lake-Shore, Near-Rail Streets

 02